-to the twenty-fifth issue of Galaxy’s Edge.
-We’ve got some fine stories
+and welcome to the twenty-seventh issue of Galaxy’s Edge.

 * * *

 difficult to imagine it today, but half a century ago Edgar Rice Burroughs was

 considered to be strictly a children's writer.
 Only a handful of his books were

 in print, eight or nine Tarzan titles, and they were published as a matched,

 cheap ($1 apiece) set of hardcovers by Grosset & Dunlap.
 The only place you

 could find them was in the juvenile or young adult section of your local

 Amtor?
 Pellucidar?
 If you were born after 1940, there was an excellent chance